Will lenders consider me if I’m unemployed?

 - Before you apply, work out how much you need to borrow, for how long, and how much you can afford to pay back each month.
 It’s important this covers the full duration of the loan

-- Check your credit reports before applying (here’s how to do it for free).
+- Check your credit reports before applying.
 Any mistakes may be harming your score and consequently making you less likely to be accepted or get a good deal

 - Research a few different lenders for your eligibility, running soft checks beforehand (so as not to damage your credit score).
-You can utilise a few different price comparison websites and soft check with ourselves here
+You can utilise a few different price comparison websites and check out our loan calculator

 - Once you’ve found the best deal you can afford and are likely to get, follow the full application process with that lender